eous/bestofn/QUICKSTART_PERSONAS.md

 - Check verifiers are working: Docker image built?
 - Review verification_info for failure reasons
 - May need to adjust verifier thresholds

+**Issue**: Low tool_calling verification
+- This is expected: tool_calling uses LLM judge for appropriateness (not ground truth match)
+- Check `verification_explanation` field for LLM judge reasoning
+- Tool calling ground truth from Nemotron is unreliable, so we evaluate answer appropriateness instead

 ## Next Steps